Photographer: Hansueli Krapf

 Rhine Falls Location and Formation

-While the source of the Rhine Falls, the Rhine river, once flowed in another direction, it moved to its current course approximately 132,000 years ago.
-Consequently, this allowed for the formation of the waterfall once the glaciers retreated, as the moving water eroded the surrounding limestone.
+Painstaking research indicates that it moved to its current course approximately 132,000 years ago.
+This consequently allowed for the formation of the waterfall once the glaciers retreated, as the moving water eroded the surrounding limestone of its course.

 Features Sharing Its Area